Seasonality Trading App

 Line chart

-The Chart page opens up with the Line chart as shown in the image below.
-The top of the chart page shows you the critical information of interest to you such as the country, index, symbol and opportunity type, so you know what chart are you looking at.
+The Chart page opens up with the Line chart by default.
+The top of the chart page shows you the critical information of interest to you such as the countryindexsymbol and opportunity type, so you know what chart are you looking at, see image below.

-This line chart is an interactive chart with 10 lines, in this example seasonality analysis for 10 years, each line corresponding to one of those 10 years.
-Each line is in different colour, idenfied by the legend at the top of the chart.
-Click on the legend colur box with the year next to it, to switch that line on of off.
+Line chart is an interactive chart with 10 lines; in this example seasonality analysis for 10 years, each line corresponding to one of those 10 years.
+Each line is in different colour, identified by the legend at the top of the chart.
+Click on the legend colur box with the year next to it, to switch that line on or off.
 You may selectively switch on or off certain lines pertaining to certain years to visually analyse how seasonality had played out in certain years better than the others etc.

 Histogram